 By TJ McCann, PE – Structural Engineering Project Manager | LA Office

 Mass timber has been a popular construction method in Europe for many years; however, it is relatively new in North America.
-One of Coffman’s structural project managers, TJ McCann, PE, breaks down what you should know and why there’s increased interest and use of Mass Timber.
+TJ McCann, PE, a structural project manager in Coffman’s LA office, breaks down what you should know and why there’s increased interest in its use.

 What is Mass Timber, and why is it growing in popularity?